Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/journey/Retirement.md

 for my entire life?
 What would bring joy and happiness?
 It is almost certain to be related to creativity or relationships, or perhaps both.

-My relational needs are completely fulfilled through the deep connections with my family and close friends.
-But many others have a social need to connect with others in a work environment.
-Particularly if you are a flaming extrovert work is fulfilling mostly largely because it provides opportunity to interact with others.
-This is not the case for me.
+My relational needs are completely fulfilled through a few deep connections with my family and close friends.
+But extroverts may have a greater need to socialize.
+A work environment can provide ample opportunities to connect with others.
+This is not a major felt need of mine.

 ## Moving Toward Freedom